 If you’ve never used the electronic grant system, please contact the Grants Coordinator to set up your organizational account.
 See the Electronic Grant Program User Manual for additional instructions.

 Who reviews the applications?

-Your application will first go through an internal review at the Department of Tourism.
-Following the internal review, the applications are then reviewed by a panel of tourism partners throughout the state selected by the Council on Tourism who bring a balance to the process in terms of geography, expertise and tourism segments.
-The final review is made by the Secretary's office.
+The application goes through an internal review at the Department of Tourism first.
+Following the internal review, the applications are then reviewed by the Joint Effort Marketing Grant Committee, a panel of tourism partners throughout the state selected by the Council on Tourism who bring a balance to the process in terms of geography, expertise and tourism sectors.
+The final approval is made by the Secretary's office.

-It's important that the project description and goals make a big first impression.
-Write passionately about your cause.
-Make sure your concept is creative, well thought out and different from what already exists.
-Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and spending, which means you'll need a solid tracking plan.
+Make a big first impression with the project description and goals.
+Your concept should be creative, well thought out and different from your competitors.
+Provide a compelling reason to fund your request based on sound marketing principles that tie back to visitor counts and visitor spending.
+To accomplish this, you'll need a solid visitor tracking plan.
 It may help to think of your application this way: The Department of Tourism is upholding the taxpayers' trust in dispersing grant money, and we must demonstrate that it's indeed good "investment marketing."

 Read about tracking your project expenditures.

 Applications must be submitted by 11:59 p.m. on the first day of the review month.
 An email confirmation will be sent to the applicant when submitted through the electronic grant system.

 New Events, Existing Events, Sales Promotions and One Time/One-of-a-Kind Events applications are due by 11:59 p.m. on February 1, April 1, August 1 and November 1 each year.

 Destination Marketing applications are due by 11:59 p.m. on April 1 and September 1 each year.

 How soon after I apply will I know if I’ve been awarded a grant?